 Let’s Talk Vocabulary

 Unfortunately I’ve encountered many brilliant engineers in my career who were all too willing to tech-talk people.
 This usually gets them what they want in the short term.
-However, in the long run it erodes the bond of trust that IT professionals have to work so hard to earn.
+However, in the long run, it erodes the bond of trust that IT professionals work so hard to earn.

-With that in mind, I’m here to arm you all with 4 basic cybersecurity terms that will help you speak confidently with your IT provider (or in-house IT department).
+With that in mind, I’m here to arm you all with 4 basic cybersecurity terms.
+They will help you speak confidently with your IT provider (or in-house IT department).
 Let’s begin!